UQ-RCC/pitschi-docs/faq.md

 >> If the project has no RDM in PPMS, nothing is changed.

-4.
+4)
   Nobody is booked in PPMS

   Client A logs into tracker at 9am and logs out at 11am

----->

-PPMS: Client A's usage is recorded from 9 am to 11 am.
+> PPMS: Client A's usage is recorded from 9 am to 11 am.

-Pitschi:
+> Pitschi:

-If the project is new, i.e. has an RDM, Pitschi will notify client A that he/she has no booking, and thus Pitschi will not capture any data.
+>> If the project has an RDM in PPMS, Pitschi will notify client A that he/she has no booking, and thus Pitschi will not capture any data.

-If the project is an existing one, nothing is changed.
+>> If the project has an RDM in PPMS, nothing is changed.